 All my guests during COVID have been lovely — willing to listen and respect the rules while also being patient about changes to the tour.
 Most people I’ve met have been so tired of being cooped up in the house, they’re just looking for something to do that’s both fun and safe.
 So they’re willing to do what you ask, especially when it’s explained clearly prior to the tour.

-And I’ve enjoyed going back to doing what I love most — showing people around this incredible city.
+And I’ve enjoyed going back to doing what I love most — showing people around this incredible city with tours of NYC.

 Socially distanced and safe guided tours